Databricks Generative AI Engineer Associate Practice Test & Mock Exam

 • Trace: Record of retrieved context, prompt, model response, and evaluation signals.

-Open Databricks Generative AI Engineer Associate in IT Mastery
+Databricks Generative AI Engineer Associate practice page

 1. Start with retrieval, chunking, and evaluation first, because that is where many GenAI design answers separate into good and weak choices.